Lakes & Trails

 Highlights & Features

-• Loop trail surrounding the lake
+• Loop trail surrounds the lake with access to Bayou and Menninger Trails

 • Menninger Trail connects Scout Lake to Heron Lake behind The Gathering Place